What is Food Chemistry?

-As the name implies, food chemistry is the branch of chemistry that deals with the chemistry behind the biochemical nature of food , their properties and how they are processed in the body.
+As the name implies, food chemistry is the branch of chemistry that deals with the chemistry behind the biochemical nature of food, its properties and how they are processed in the body.
 It involves the study of chemical components from proteins to carbohydrates and more.
-In food chemistry we learn how different processing techniques affect a certain type of food and also for ways to enhance the quality of food.
+In food chemistry, we learn how different processing techniques affect a certain type of food and also ways to enhance the quality of food.

 There are certain food technologies which we experience in our daily lives which we do not know are the results of innovations in food chemistry.
 Some examples are:

 - Fermentation of dairy products: Apart from natural fermentation, to speed up the process we use microorganisms which aid the process of conversion from lactose to lactic acid.

 - Fat & Sugar Substitutes: We know how fat & sugar cause different ailments, but with the help of food chemistry, chemists are coming up with substitutes which offer the same taste without the bad effects.

 Water is a major component of almost every type of food we eat.
 But water also provides a place for bacterial growth which leads to food spoilage.
 Thus measuring the amount of water in a food item can be used to measure the shell life of an object.